How to Install Java on CentOS and Rocky Linux

 How to Set Default Java Version

-Since you can have multiple versions of Java installed on your system, you can decide which one is the default one.
-To do so;
+Multiple versions of Java can coexist on a system.
+The user can decide which one is the default one.
+To do so:

 sudo alternatives --config java

-command to show all installed java versions on your computer
+The command to show all installed java versions on your computer.

 How to Set JAVA_HOME Environment Variable